-Once the plants reach the top of the greenhouse or have set seven trusses indoors or four trusses outdoors, remove the growing point of the main stem at two leaves above the top truss.
+Cordon tomatoes - Tie the main stem to a vertical bamboo cane or wind it round a well-anchored but slack sturdy string.
+Remove the sideshoots regularly when they are about 2.5cm (1in) long.
+When eventually plants reach the top of the greenhouse or have set seven trusses indoors or four trusses outdoors, remove the growing point of the main stem at two leaves above the top truss.

+Water regularly to keep the soil/compost evenly moist.
+Fluctuating moisture levels can cause the fruit to split.
+Feed every 10-14 days with a balanced liquid fertiliser, changing to a high potash one once the first fruits start to set.
 Irregular watering, together with a lack of calcium in the soil leads to blossom end rot - the bottom of the fruit turns black and becomes sunken.

 Remedy: Water regularly and not sporadically and never allow the soil to dry out.

-More information on blossom end rot
+More info on Blossom end rot

 Tomato blight: Disease that causes fruit and foliage rot, most common in wet weather.

-More information on tomato blight
+More info on Tomato blight

 Tomato leaf mould: Leaf mould can develop rapidly to cause significant yield loss in greenhouse-grown tomatoes.
 It is rarely seen on outdoor crops.
 Yellow blotches develop on the upper leaf surface.
 A pale, greyish-brown mould growth is found on the corresponding lower surface.
 Where the disease is severe the mould growth may also be found on the upper surface.